In this guide, we’re going to run you through not just 5, not even only 10, but the 11 best steaks for grilling!

 From which primal: Loin

 Now to the porterhouse, which, as discussed in more detail in our article on porterhouse vs t bone, is like the T-bone but his bigger brother, it’s also referred to as the king steak!

-It’s from the loin primal, cut towards the back end of the primal which is why it’s bigger in size and contains more filet than the smaller T-Bone.
+It’s from the loin primal, cut towards the back end of the primal which is why it’s bigger and contains more filet than the smaller T-Bone.
 It has a T shaped bone through the middle, with the strip steak to one side, and the fillet mignon to the other side.

-The tenderloin being much larger in size in a porterhouse is what differentiates it from the T-bone.
+The tenderloin being much larger in a porterhouse is what differentiates it from the T-bone.

 In tenderness, flavor, marbling, and fat content, it offers the best of both steak world’s which is why it’s fantastic for the BBQ.